 The forecaster notifies the decision-maker of expected conditions, along with any estimated time when conditions will change.
-It is not the job of the decision-maker to forecast weather conditions but to interpret the forecast into a plan of action.
+It is not the job of the decisionmaker to forecast weather conditions but to interpret the forecast into a plan of action.
 Nor is it the job of the forecaster to recommend actions for the County Council.

 The decision-maker needs some knowledge of meteorology to understand the forecast.
-Decision Makers and Managers need to have completed Institute of Highway Engineers Winter Services Decision Making Course.
+Decision Makers and Managers need to have completed Institute of Highway Engineers Winter Services Decision Making Course, or as a minimum the Winter Service Supervisor Maintenance course with at least 3 years experience.
 There will be occasions when the forecast is uncertain, or marginal, leading the decision-maker to liaise directly with the forecaster.
 It is the forecaster's job to advise the decision-maker about possible weather scenarios and help to interpret the weather information.